 - MVA (Motor Vehicle Accident)

-Temporomandibular Joint Disorder (TMD/ TMJ) can be difficult to diagnose and treat, which is why it is imperative to visit a dentist with a postgraduate training in these disorders.
-Typically, many dentists only take a “two week crash course” in diagnosing TMD and learning the associated treatment methods.
-Unfortunately, this level of education is often not enough; patients many times have an acute form of the condition, which results from not receiving treatment in a timely fashion.
+Temporomandibular Joint Disorder (TMD/ TMJ) can be difficult to diagnose and treat, which is why it is imperative to visit a dentist with postgraduate training in these disorders.
+Typically, many dentists take only a “two-week crash course” in diagnosing TMD and learning associated treatment methods.
+Unfortunately, this level of education is often insufficient; patients often present with an acute form of the condition due to delayed treatment.
 This could be due in large part to the fact that patients who suffer from this disorder typically visit too many health care professionals, all of whom may only have one piece of the complicated puzzle.

-When treating TMD patients and explaining all the symptoms, they are often times shocked to hear that the eyes, mouth, throat, ears, jaw, and neck are all associated with TMJ disorder.
-It is important to note that problems with the functioning of the temporomandibular joint affect overall health and well being, due to the intricate structures involved with this joint.
+When treating TMD patients and explaining all the symptoms, they are often shocked to hear that the eyes, mouth, throat, ears, jaw, and neck are all associated with TMJ disorder.
+It is important to note that problems with the temporomandibular joint's function affect overall health and well-being, given the intricate structures involved.
 Since individual TMD cases can be complicated, it is crucial to be screened, diagnosed, and treated by a dentist specifically trained and experienced in temporomandibular joint disorders.